 - Inclusions for the service such as music, poems, readings; details of anyone who wishes to speak or contribute, or whether someone is writing something you wish me to read on their behalf

-- The ceremony itself – the venue, who will be there, whether there is more than one event (e.g. a private committal at a crematorium followed by a memorial service), how you would like the ceremony to work
+- The ceremony itself – whether this is a face-to-face service or an online funeral, the venue, who will be attending, whether there is more than one event (e.g. a private committal at a crematorium followed by a memorial service), how you would like the ceremony to work

 - Anyone else I should speak to – if there are other family or friends who were not at this meeting that I should contact to find out more about the person who has died